ysyk2021/the-power-of-redefining-failure-a-guide-to-learning-from-your-mistakes/src/chapter-7-1.md

-# Importance of Embracing Change and Uncertainty in the Transformational Process

 In this chapter, we will explore the importance of embracing change and uncertainty in the transformational process.
 Change is an inevitable part of life, and it often accompanies failure.
 By reframing our perspective on change and uncertainty, we can harness their power to drive personal growth and transformation.
 Let's delve into why embracing change and uncertainty is crucial for our journey of self-discovery and learning from failure.